Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 This hash consing technique provides three crucial guarantees.

 First, _sharing_: identical subgraphs are never duplicated.
-If two different parts of a BDD reach a node representing "$x_5 = 1 arrow.r.double f$", both simply point to the same shared node.
+If two different parts of a BDD reach a node representing "$x_5 = 1 -> f$", both simply point to the same shared node.
 This sharing is automatic and pervasive, often reducing memory usage by orders of magnitude.

 Second, _canonicity_: given a fixed variable ordering, every Boolean function has exactly one BDD representation.